Stagg Memorial Stadium: Renaming

 Pacific Memorial Stadium was officially renamed Amos Alonzo Stagg Memorial Stadium on October 15, 1988, to honor Amos Alonzo Stagg (1862–1965).
 He ended his head coaching career at "College of the Pacific" in 1946, and donated the land for the stadium to be built in 1950.
 Stagg is widely regarded as a pioneer in the development of sports, not only football but also basketball and baseball.

 Closure

 On February 26, 2012, the university announced it would close Stagg Memorial Stadium to conduct a feasibility study to assess needed repairs, upgrades and changes required to make the facility meet modern standards in conjunction with a financial assessment to determine if the stadium could be repaired or if it should be replaced.

 Demolition

 The university began removal of Stagg Memorial Stadium on February 24, 2014, to make room for new athletics facilities, including a dedicated tennis center with 12 courts and a clubhouse, and new fields for soccer and field hockey.
-The first Pacific field hockey home game on the new turf field at University of the Pacific was played on September 12, 2014, versus the University at Albany.
+The first Pacific field hockey home game on the new artificial turf field was played on September 12, 2014, versus the University at Albany.
 The groundbreaking ceremony for the Eve Zimmerman Tennis Center was held on October 17, 2014.
+The field hockey program at Pacific was discontinued in the summer of 2019.